-This section explains how Trust for London Trustee as trustee for Trust for London (registered charity number 1107172) (TfL), of 6 Middle Street, London EC1A 7PH, collects, uses and shares personal data, and your rights in relation to the personal data we hold.
+This section explains how Trust for London Trustee as trustee for Trust for London (registered charity number 1107172), of 4 Chiswell Street, London EC1Y 4UP, collects, uses and shares personal data, and your rights in relation to the personal data we hold.
 For these purposes TfL is the Controller of your personal data under the General Data Protection Regulation and other UK data protection laws.

 TfL may change this Privacy Notice from time to time.
 This Privacy Notice is effective from May 2018.

 We may collect your personal data in a number of ways, for example:

 - From the information that you provide (or is obtained by us) when you complete a grant application or other Trust for London form on behalf of any organisation;

 - When you register or enter your details on our website, for example when signing up for a Trust for London newsletter;

 - When you communicate with us by post, telephone, fax, email or other forms of electronic communication;